agarwan1/Java_Codeacademy/Variables/README.md

 Steps of Java Compilation
 ![stepsofjavacompilation](Images/javacompilationsteps.png)

-A **compiler** is a program that translates human-friendly programming languages into other programming languages that computers can execute.
+A **compiler** is a program that translates human-friendly programming languages into other programming languages that computers can execute.<br/>
-For example, with a file called Plankton.java, we could compile it with the terminal command:
+For example, with a file called Plankton.java, we could compile it with the terminal command:<br/>
-`javac Plankton.java`
+`javac Plankton.java` <br/>
-A successful compilation produces a .class file: Plankton.class, that we execute with the terminal command: java Plankton
+A successful compilation produces a .class file: Plankton.class, that we execute with the terminal command:<br/>
+`java Plankton` <br/>
 An unsuccessful compilation produces a list of errors.
 No .class file is made until the errors are corrected and the compile command is run again.

-#Variables
+The compiling process catches mistakes before the computer runs our code.

+# Variables
 We store information in variables, named locations in memory.
 Naming a piece of information allows us to use that name later, accessing the information we stored.
 Variables also give context and meaning to the data we’re storing.